4

 Meals: Nil

+Your first day is a beautiful and quite challenging stage.
 From Playa de la Concha, head towards Mount Iguelda and up to Orio before reaching the charming fishing village of Getaria, the birthplace of couturier Balenciaga.
 This was once a whaling town, like many others along the coast.
 Enjoy great views from San Anton or relax with a glass of the local sparkling wine txakolis downtown.
-Distance: 26.5km/16.5mi
+Distance: 27.5km/16.8mi

 Meals: B